-Dr. Katie Wulff was born and raised in Iowa and obtained her Bachelor Degree in Microbiology at the University of Iowa.
+Dr. Katie Wulff was born and raised in Iowa and obtained her Bachelor’s Degree in Microbiology at the University of Iowa.
 It was there that she began working as a student employee in the Department of Ophthalmology Contact Lens Clinic and realized that optometry was her future career.
 She then attended The Ohio State University College of Optometry and completed her doctoral degree.
-During her time in school she served as the vice president of her class and vice president of the Students Volunteering Optometric Services to Humanity (SVOSH).
-As a student member of SVOSH she traveled to the Dominican Republic giving ocular examinations and dispensing donated glasses to those in need.
+During her time in school, she served as the vice president of her class and vice president of the Students Volunteering Optometric Services to Humanity (SVOSH).
+As a student member of SVOSH, she traveled to the Dominican Republic giving ocular examinations and dispensing donated glasses to those in need.

-After graduation, Dr. Wulff completed a one year ocular disease residency at the Chillicothe and Columbus Veterans Administration Medical Clinics where she was trained in the management and co-management of a wide range of ocular disease conditions.
-After completion of her residency she has continued to work for the Veterans Administration giving eye examinations to the Veterans in central and southern Ohio, as well as providing eye care for patients in the private sector in the Columbus area.
+After graduation, Dr. Wulff completed a one-year ocular disease residency at the Chillicothe and Columbus Veterans Administration Medical Clinics where she was trained in the management and co-management of a wide range of ocular disease conditions.
+After completion of her residency, she has continued to work for the Veterans Administration giving eye examinations to the Veterans in central and southern Ohio, as well as providing eye care for patients in the private sector in the Columbus area.

-Dr. Wulff is an associated clinical faculty member of The Ohio State University, College of Optometry.
+Dr. Wulff is an associate clinical faculty member of The Ohio State University, College of Optometry.
 She is also a current member and Fellow of the American Academy of Optometry and the Beta Sigma Kappa Optometric Honorary Society.
 Other society memberships include the American Optometric Association and the Ohio Optometric Association for which she has previously served as zone trustee.

 Julia Geldis, OD, FAAO

 Dr. Julia Geldis grew up in Newcomerstown, Ohio, and decided to pursue optometry after working for her hometown optometrist during high school.
-She attended Ohio University for her undergraduate degree of biological sciences, and then attended The Ohio State University College of Optometry.
+She attended Ohio University for her undergraduate degree in biological sciences and then attended The Ohio State University College of Optometry.
 During optometry school, Dr. Geldis participated in mission trips to El Salvador and the Dominican Republic, and she also served as president of Students Volunteering Optometric Services to Humanity (SVOSH).

 Dr. Geldis completed a two year Cornea and Contact Lens Fellowship at Ohio State, and was employed by the College of Optometry as a clinical faculty member, serving as Chief of Optometry Services at the Wilce Student Health Center.
-Dr. Geldis is a Fellow of the American Academy of Optometry,and is also a member of the American Optometric Association and Ohio Optometric Association.
+Dr. Geldis is a Fellow of the American Academy of Optometry and is also a member of the American Optometric Association and Ohio Optometric Association.